EXXETA/SemanticMocking/README.md

 Here we have a simple unit test for a view model class that has a dependencies to this two services.
 In our tests we use [moq](https://github.com/moq/moq) as our mocking framework of choice.

-*Please note that I added the three stages of the AAA pattern as comments just for clarification.
-I would use these kind of comments only when the test is complex and the three stages are not clearly identifiable.*
+*Please note that the commented stages of the AAA pattern are just for clarification.
+One would need these kind of comments only when the test is complex and the three stages are not clearly identifiable.*

 ```c#